-Although it may not have the largest motor we have looked at, this machine is a very efficient grinder.
+Although it may not be the best meat grinder or have the largest motor we have looked at, this machine is a very efficient grinder.
 It can still grind nearly 3 pounds of meat per minute, though you may have to chop it finer first.

 If making sausages, it provides a complete package, with all accessories included.

 - The aluminum casing is lightweight with stainless steel wrap for durability.